-Primary antifungal prophylaxis for cryptococcal disease in HIV‐positive people
+Primary antifungal prophylaxis for cryptococcal disease in HIV -positive people

 What is the aim of this review?

-The aim of this Cochrane Review was to find out if taking an antifungal drug regularly, such as fluconazole, prevented HIV‐positive people who have low cluster of differentiation 4 (CD4) cell counts, from getting cryptococcal disease, and what the potential complications were.
+The aim of this Cochrane Review was to find out if taking an antifungal drug regularly, such as fluconazole, prevented HIV‐positive people who have a low cluster of differentiation 4 (CD4) cell counts, from getting cryptococcal disease, and what the potential complications were.
 Cochrane researchers collected and analysed all relevant studies to answer this question, and found nine trials that looked at this question.

 We found that regularly taking antifungal medication prevented HIV‐positive people who had low CD4 counts from developing cryptococcal disease.
 We also found that primary prophylaxis probably reduced the number of people dying specifically from cryptococcal disease.
-However it probably did not reduce the number of people dying overall.
+However, it probably did not reduce the number of people dying overall.